 2006: Nelly Furtado had the #1 U.K. song with "Maneater".

-2010: John Lennon's handwritten lyrics to "A Day in the Life" by the Beatles sold for $1.2 million at a Sotheby's auction in New York City.
+2010: John Lennon's handwritten lyrics to "A Day In The Life" by the Beatles sold for $1.2 million at a Sotheby's auction in New York City.

 2010: Richard Carpenter and his late sister Karen of the Carpenters, Herb Alpert and Donna Summer were inducted into the Hollywood Bowl Hall of Fame.